Difference Between l Carnosine and l Carnitine

 Here are some potential adverse reactions associated with carnitine:

-• Fishy Body Odor: At higher doses, carnitine taken orally can sometimes cause trimethylaminuria (commonly referred to as “fish odor syndrome”) which manifests itself through fishy-smelling breath and body odor.
-This side effect typically manifests itself more often among individuals who lack an efficient ability to process carnitine for absorption into their system and may require adjustments or switching forms of carnitine supplementation to overcome.
+- Fishy Body Odor: At higher doses, carnitine taken orally can sometimes cause trimethylaminuria (commonly referred to as “fish odor syndrome”) which manifests itself through fishy-smelling breath and body odor.
+This side effect typically manifests itself more often among individuals who lack an efficient ability to process carnitine for absorption into their system, and may require adjustments or switching forms of carnitine supplementation in order to overcome.
 Changing dosage or switching forms could help alleviate this issue

-• Potential Interactions With Thyroid Function: Some studies indicate that high doses of carnitine could alter thyroid hormone functioning, often when taken intravenously (IV), although its impact should be lower if taken orally at recommended dosage levels.
-If an individual suffers from thyroid conditions they should consult their healthcare professional before beginning any carnitine supplement regimen.
+- Potential Interactions With Thyroid Function: Some studies indicate that high doses of carnitine could alter thyroid hormone functioning, often when taken intravenously (IV), although its impact should be lower if taken orally at recommended dosage levels.
+If an individual suffers from thyroid conditions they should consult their healthcare professional prior to beginning any carnitine supplement regimen.

-• Increased Blood Pressure: On rare occasions, taking high doses of carnitine could increase one’s blood pressure slightly; monitoring and consulting a healthcare professional is recommended in such instances to avoid potential risks to cardiovascular health.
+- Increased Blood Pressure: On rare occasion, taking high doses of carnitine could increase one’s blood pressure slightly; monitoring and consulting a healthcare professional are recommended in such instances to avoid potential risk to cardiovascular health.

-• Other Considerations: Individuals can be more vulnerable to side effects when taking carnitine supplements; it is therefore wise to consult a healthcare professional before beginning carnitine supplementation, especially if any preexisting medical conditions, medications being taken and pregnancy or breastfeeding exist.
+- Other Considerations: Individuals can be more vulnerable to side effects when taking carnitine supplements; it is therefore wise to consult a healthcare professional prior to beginning carnitine supplementation, especially if any preexisting medical conditions, medications being taken and pregnancy or breastfeeding exist.

 Similarities Between l Carnosine and l Carnitine